-Concrete restoration and repair services
+Concrete repair and resurfacing services

-What is concrete?
 We see it everywhere every day, but would you be able to define exactly what concrete is?
 This composite material is made up of fine and coarse aggregate (generally natural sand and gravel or crushed rock), bound together with fluid cement that hardens over time.
 It simulates the properties of rock, and is the construction industry’s most commonly used material – in fact it’s the second most widely used material on earth after water.

 Under water, concrete sets and hardens, but it also has some elastic properties.